Mico27/gbs-DynamicProjectilePlugin/README.md

 | Tile Face | Any · Top · Right · Bottom · Left. *Any* writes all four slots at once, which is the default.
 Naming a single face needs the **Tile hit script per face** engine setting; with that off there is one shared script and the event refuses anything but *Any*. |
 | On Tile Hit | The script to run. |

-**Face means the side of the tile that was struck**, not the way the projectile was travelling — a shot falling onto a floor hits its *Top*, one flying right into a wall hits that wall's *Left*.
+**Face means the side of the tile that was struck**, not the way the projectile was travelling.
+A shot falling onto a floor hits its **Top**, and one flying right into a wall hits that wall's **Left**.
 Bounce and Stop on impact already test each face separately, so they report it exactly. *Remove projectile* mode does a single lookup for any solid side, so there the face is read back off the direction of travel.

-The per-slot *Run Tile Hit script* checkbox is still one opt-in covering all four faces — the definition's flags field is full, so there is no room for four.
+The per-slot **Run Tile Hit script** tickbox is still one switch covering all four faces, because there is no room in the definition for four.

 ---

 ### Set Projectile Actor Hit Script

-**`DYNPROJ_EVENT_SET_ACTOR_HIT_SCRIPT`**

 Registers a script that runs whenever a projectile touches an actor in its collision mask.
 A *strong* projectile runs it for as long as it overlaps.